Responsible Travel Guide: Thailand

 Hakone National Park is a stunning expanse of woodland and natural scenery just south of the elusive snow-capped peak of Mount Fuji.
 The volcanic waters in the area provide hot spring baths, which are great for unwinding after a long day of exploring.

-After a revitalising dose of rural Japanese scenery, you’ll head back into the city – this time, to the ancient capital (and culture capital) of Kyoto.
+After a revitalizing dose of rural Japanese scenery, you’ll head back into the city – this time, to the ancient capital (and culture capital) of Kyoto.
 You’ll be transferred in a private car back to Odawara Station, before taking a Shinkansen bullet train along the coast to Kyoto, which takes two hours.

 Home to 17 UNESCO World Heritage sites, countless temples and shrines, as well as Japan’s last remaining geisha community, Kyoto is truly the heart of traditional Japan.
 Although the city has had a modern makeover, look out for small details such as teahouses tucked away between buildings.